Romuald Spasowski: Early life and education

 The Spasowski family was active in the Polish resistance during World War II.
-Spasowski and his father were arrested several times by the Gestapo.
+Spasowski and his father were arrested several times by the German occupying Poland police Gestapo.
 His father committed suicide in 1941 after being tortured by the Nazis.
 Spasowski hid in his mother's home in Milanówek for a time, where the family harbored several Jewish families.
-In 1942 he fled to the Soviet Union.
+In 1942, he fled to the Soviet Union.

+Career

 Spasowski served as an officer in the Polish Army division formed in the Soviet Union under General Zygmunt Berling.
-Intensely loyal to Poland and convinced that Communism held great promise for his homeland, he joined the Polish United Worker's Party, the official Communist party in Poland, and entered government service almost immediately after the war.
+Intensely loyal to Poland and convinced that Communism held great promise for his homeland, he joined the Polish United Workers' Party, the official Communist party in Poland, and entered government service almost immediately after the war.
 In time, Spasowski served on the Central Auditing Commission, which maintained and audited the party's finances.

 Spasowski was appointed a member of the Polish War Crimes Mission at the Nuremberg trials.

 Fluent in both English and Spanish, Spasowski served at the embassy in London from 1951 to 1953 and then two years as ambassador to Argentina.

 Spasowski's first tour as Polish ambassador to the United States lasted from 1955 to 1961.
 He was the youngest member of the ambassadorial corps at the time.
-He kept a low profile during the Cold War with the exception his annual appearances at observances marking the anniversary of the Warsaw ghetto uprising of 1943.
+He kept a low profile during the Cold War with the exception his annual appearances at observances marking the anniversary of the Warsaw Ghetto Uprising of 1943.
 His and his family's commitment to religious tolerance led him to denounce Polish anti-Semitism during these occasions.
 In a speech in 1958, Spasowski said, 'I will not say to you here that in Poland anti-Semitism has been eliminated.'

 In 1964, Spasowski represented Poland as a member of the International Commission for Supervision and Control in Vietnam, which was established to mediate peace between Hanoi and Saigon during the Vietnam War.
 From 1967 till 1971 Spasowski served as Poland's ambassador to India.

 In the mid-1970s, Spasowski was named Deputy Foreign Minister in the Polish Foreign Ministry.

-In the mid-1970s he also served as the Chief of the Polish Military Mission in West Berlin.
+In the mid-1970s, he also served as the Chief of the Polish Military Mission in West Berlin.